Tea Green 🎨 RGB Color Code: #D0F0C0

 brewed green tea, i.e., the color of the hot green tea after the green tea leaves have been brewed in boiling water.
 The first recorded use of tea green as

-powder of specially grown and processed green tea leaves, traditionally consumed in East Asia.
-The green tea plants used for matcha are shade-grown for
+powdered tea') is finely ground powder of specially grown and processed green tea leaves, traditionally consumed in East Asia.
+The green tea plants used

 black milk tea and pearl green milk tea ("pearl" signifies the tapioca balls at the bottom).
 Bubble teas fall under two categories: teas without milk